mitchmickaliger/pulsarTools/README.md

 number of candidates.

 Both sift and strongSift can be compiled with a simple call to g++, no extra libraries required!

-plotFil and plotEvents require PGPLOT and its CPGPLOT extension.